 Invite people on the journey.

 I made slow progress the first couple years.
-I was amazing how God blessed us in spite of our speed to obey.
-But, the process seemed to work.
-God has overwhelmed us – even in our times of being overwhelmed!
+I was amazing how God blessed us in spite of our speed to obey, but the process seemed to work.
+God overwhelmed us – even in our times of being overwhelmed!
+And here I am again in a new season of the same.

 If you are overwhelmed at the changes occurring in your life right now, I suggest these 5 steps.